2020 Hyundai Tucson vs Kia Sportage

 In terms of hip room, however, you’ll find more space to work with in the Tucson.
-In the front row seats, you’ll find 55.6 inches of hip room in the Tucson compared to 54.3 in the Sportage.
-In the rear, there are 54.5 inches of hip room in the Tucson and just 51.2 inches in the Sportage.
+In the front-row seats, you’ll find 55.6 inches of hip room in the Tucson, compared to 54.3 inches of hip room in the Sportage.
+In the rear, there are 54.5 inches of hip room in the Tucson and just 51.2 inches of hip room in the Sportage.

 Safety Features & Ratings

-If safety is the name of the game, the 2018 Tucson and 2018 Sportage come to play.
-Each has earned the IIHS 2018 TOP SAFETY PICK designation, as well as a NHTSA 5-Star Overall Safety Rating.
-These crossover SUVs come standard with rearview cameras, and have available driver-assist features like Lane Departure Warning and Blind Spot Monitoring.
+If safety is the name of the game, the 2020 Tucson and 2020 Sportage come to play.
+Each has earned the Insurance Institute for Highway Safety (IIHS) 2020 TOP SAFETY PICK designation, as well as a National Highway Traffic Safety Administration (NHTSA) 5-Star Overall Safety Rating.
+These crossover SUVs come standard with rearview cameras and a Lane Keeping Assist (LKA) system.

 However, the Tucson holds a few key safety advantages.
 It got a full five stars on the NHTSA’s frontal crash test, while the Sportage only achieved four stars.
 Because the frontal crash test simulates a head-on collision and evaluates a vehicle’s ability to withstand one, the Tucson has a slight advantage in terms of predicted crashworthiness.